GraphicsGlossary/graphicsglossary.github.io/contribution.md

 If you can be both exhaustive and clear, that's great!
 But if you have to choose, prefer clarity.
 The goal is to make people understand the term, not to make them experts.

-### 4. Demistifying technicalities rather than ignoring them
+### 4. Demystifying technicalities rather than ignoring them

 By thinking about beginners, you might fear diving into the mathemathics or the computer science behind a term.
 I firmly believe that you should not ignore them, but rather explain bit by bit without skipping what you may assume is trivial.